Jack Monroe: Politics

 Monroe appeared in a Labour Party campaign video in October 2013.
 She left the Labour Party in March 2015, after disagreeing with its rhetoric on immigration, and became a member of the Green Party of England and Wales, also in March 2015.
 In April 2016, Monroe appeared online supporting the Women's Equality Party.
-In the 2017 United Kingdom general election, Monroe intended to stand in Southend West as a candidate for the National Health Action Party, but withdrew after receiving death threats and because of health problems.
-In January 2021, Monroe tweeted that she was a "fully paid up member of the Labour Party and have been for quite some time now."
-Monroe has voiced her support for Scottish independence.
-"Scotland deserves better than the scraps that Westminster reluctantly throws every now and then while bleeding your resources dry," she tweeted on 7 July 2022.
-"Happy to come and campaign for the #indyref2 any time - have a lot of love for your beautiful country."
+In January 2021, Monroe tweeted that she was a "fully paid up member of the Labour Party and have been for quite some time now".